What is this site about?

 The menu bar at the top of each page provides access to each of the four chapters of the website.
 Choose a chapter by hovering with the cursor over the chapter title on the menu bar.
 This will bring up a list of all the pages in that chapter.
 Simply click on the one you want.
 When you have finished reading that first page, you will have two options.
 You could repeat the process described in the previous sentences of this paragraph, starting at the menu bar, to bring up any other page.
 Or you could choose to follow the timeline sequence.
 To do this you will need to bring up the next page in that sequence.
 This can be done simply by clicking on the “Next Page” link that appears at the bottom of the page that you have just read and are about to leave.

 Mention has already by made of our decision to address engineering professionals and students with some of the finer technical points arising.
-We have therefore woven in, behind the main story, 24 separate pages of supplementary engineering detail, which appear with a slightly different background colour.
+We have therefore woven in, behind the main story, a number of pages of supplementary engineering detail, which appear with a slightly different background colour.
 However, in order to avoid confusing readers who are not interested in additional detail, the system of navigation which provides access to these special pages has been kept separate from the navigation system described in the previous paragraph.

 The engineering detail can be found behind links located at the appropriate juncture in the main text.
 At the end of the general coverage of the specific item or subject, there will be a special link, marked “For more about (that subject)”.
 If you follow these detailed diversions, you will find a link at the bottom of the detailed page, to effect a return to the point from which you had been diverted from in the main text.
 Those who are not interested in the additional detail, can simply ignore the presence of the occasional links that are embedded in the main text.